 Demand from Chinese customers certainly existed, though.
 As early as 2008, a year after Apple announced the iPhone, BusinessWeek reported that 800,000 to 1 million iPhones had gone AWOL after legitimate purchase.
 It was later claimed that 400,000 of those iPhone were being used, unlocked via hacks, on China Mobile.

 Provided these figures were accurate, they represented around 10% of iPhones sold at that point.
 The number even surpassed all iPhones used in Europe at the time.

 Still, negotiations between Apple and China Mobile dragged on.
 They finally started moving in 2013, when Cook met with China Mobile chairman Xi Guohua to discuss “matters of cooperation” between the two companies.

 Apple: Big in China

 The China Mobile deal coincided with a renewed push into China on Apple’s behalf.
 Cook revealed that Apple designed new devices with the Chinese audience in mind.
 This was arguably most obvious with Apple’s decision to start making larger iPhones.
-The company turned its back on Steve Jobs’ dislike of big phones (which he complained “you can’t get your hand around“).
+The company turned its back on Steve Jobs’ dislike of big phones (which the Apple co-founder complained “you can’t get your hand around“).
 Apple released the 5.5-inch iPhone 6 Plus — which fell into the phablet category popular among Asian smartphone buyers — in 2014.

 In addition, Apple committed to an astonishingly rapid expansion of its retail stores in China.
 The company set an ambitious (and successful) goal of establishing 40 Apple Stores in the country by 2016.

 Not everything has been smooth sailing for Apple in China, of course.
 No doubt, 760 million possible customers sounds like a giant number.
 But only a fraction of those people find themselves in the position to be able to afford an iPhone.

 Battle for the low-end Chinese smartphone market

-The iPhone 5c and SE are nods to the lower end of the market.
+The iPhone 5c, and now the iPhone SE, were nods to the lower end of the market.
 However, Apple never truly embraced the idea of creating a phone to combat cheap Android devices.
-As a result, one-time Apple ripoff artist Xiaomi dominates the market of people who want iPhones but can’t afford them.
-And Apple continues to lose market share in China.
+As a result, Apple continues to duke it out with a variety of Android makers in China, none of which currently command even 25% of the smartphone market, according to Counterpoint Research.